-Stormwater runoff from the proposed development will be directed to both a proposed 200 mm diameter storm service running from the east side of the new building, and the existing storm lateral which will service area L101A.
-Both services will connect into the existing 450mm diameter storm sewer on Hamilton Avenue.
+Stormwater runoff from the proposed development will be directed to an existing 200 mm diameter storm sewer running east along the site and then south along 450mm diameter storm sewer on Hamilton Avenue.

 A summary of subareas and runoff coefficients is provided in Appendix C, and Drawing SD-1 indicates the stormwater management sub catchments.